Session 3 – Spatial analyses of imaging data

 tx_spe_sample_1 |>

-ggspavis::plotSpots(annotate = "clusters") +
+ggspavis::plotCoords(annotate = "my_clusters") +

 guides(color = "none")

-# For comparison the annotated regions
+# For comparison the annotated regions (separate chunk so knitr records both figures)

 tx_spe_sample_1 |>

-ggspavis::plotSpots(annotate = "region") +
+ggspavis::plotCoords(annotate = "region") +

-scale_color_manual(values = colorRampPalette( brewer.pal(9,"Set1") )(150) ) +
+scale_color_manual(values = colorRampPalette(brewer.pal(9, "Set1"))(150)) +

 guides(color = "none")